 The Academy of Ancient Music, Cambridge Handel Opera and Cambridge Early Music join forces for the first professional recording of John Eccles' Semele.
-Conducted by Julian Perkins, this recording was released on January 29th 2021.
-It is receiving superb reviews, is currently Recording of the Month in BBC Music Magazine, was featured as Record of the Week on BBC Radio 3 and debuted at No. 3 in the Classical Music Charts.
+Conducted by Julian Perkins, this recording was released in January 2021 and debuted at No. 3 in the Classical Music Charts.
+It was shortlisted for the Gramophone Award and was Recording of the Month in BBC Music Magazine, Disc of the Month in Opera, Record of the Week on BBC Radio 3 and Editor's Choice in Gramophone.

 The year is 2107.
 Intrepid explorers can go back in time, providing they keep to the designated path.
 But in Ray Bradbury’s short story A Sound of Thunder (1952), one time-traveller becomes alarmed at the scheduled approach of a Tyrannosaurus rex and deviates by running off into the forest.
 On returning to the present, he notices a crushed butterfly on the sole of his boot.
 This mishap caused a hiccup in the food chain that has radically affected the political landscape of his own time.

 John Eccles’ Semele could be considered a crushed butterfly that missed its moment.
 Composed in about 1706, its probable première was only in 1964.
 Yet it shows how English opera might have developed after Henry Purcell’s death in 1695 before the triumphant arrival in 1711 of the Saxon thunderbolt, George Frideric Handel.